-9. Ethics and Compliance
+8. Ethics and Compliance

 ST Engineering, with its operations in several parts of the world, is subject to applicable laws and regulations of various jurisdictions.
-Failure by us to comply with these laws and regulations may result in criminal liabilities such as fines and penalties, and / or suspension or debarment from government contracts.
+Failure by us to comply with these laws and regulations may result in criminal liabilities such as fines and penalties, and/or suspension or debarment from government contracts.
+Accordingly, Management and the Board are always kept abreast of significant developments in new laws and regulations.

-The Group has in place a regulatory compliance framework that proactively identifies applicable laws and regulatory obligations, and embeds compliance into the day-to-day business processes.
+The Group has in place a regulatory compliance framework that proactively identifies applicable laws and regulatory obligations, and embeds compliance into day-to-day business processes.
 Annually, a report is prepared showing performance in this area.
-It sets out information such as training conducted, audits and audit findings, violations, fines and penalties, if any.
-This report is shared at the Sector Risk and Audit Committee and the Risk Review Committee meetings, where lessons learnt from major violations of laws are distilled and shared.
+It sets out information such as training conducted, audits performed and audit findings, violations, fines and penalties, if any.
+This report is shared at the Sector Risk and Audit Committee and the Risk and Sustainability Committee meetings, where lessons learnt from major violations of laws are distilled and shared.